TrakJohnson/countdown/README.md

     trakjohnson.github.io/countdown/?date=yyyy-mm-dd:hh-mm

+TODO:
-Soon to come: ability to customize the text
+ - ability to customize the text
+ - add functionality for seconds only